-I just thought I should highlight it as it is on the Jewish/Hebrew Calendar, so you can know that it exists.
+I just thought I should highlight it as it is on the Jewish/Hebrew Calendar, just so you can know that it exists.
 As I always say, it is very important to know HISTORY!
+History can save lives both spiritually and physically!
+If only we’re all taught the true historical roots/foundation of Christmas and Easter festivals, then it would allow us to make better informed decisions on how to handle or respond to the festivals.

 Lag B’Omer 2018 began in the